 Isn’t it amazing that mainstream scientists openly admit the industrial origins of these drugs?
 And wouldn’t you expect that they would think twice before they even considered such toxic chemicals as potential bone health solutions?
 Obviously, that is not the case because thanks to several not-so-coincidental sequence of events, bisphosphonate drugs became instant best-sellers, raking billions of dollars to their manufacturers.

 The story of an osteoporosis drug as told by Mr. Allen Dronate Himself

-The first mass-marketed bisphosphonate was alendronate sodium, branded as Fosamax and promising to cure osteoporosis, a brand new bone disease as defined by the World Health Organization in 1994.
+The first mass-marketed bisphosphonate was alendronate sodium, branded as Fosamax and promising to cure osteoporosis, a brand new bone disease as defined by the World Health Organization in the early 90's.
 Approved in the US on September 29th 1995, Fosamax has made billions of dollars to pharmaceutical giant Merck.
 Its patent expired in February 2008, and since then, generic alendronate sodium is widely available and still used by millions of women and men all over the world.

 So who better than the obnoxious Mr. Allen Dronate himself to narrate his meteoric success story (as you can see, I’m in a lighthearted mood today).
 This is how it all began…